 - Break: the number of separate contacts the switch contacts use to open or close individual circuits

 Solid-State Relays (Switches)

 Solid-state relays (SSRs) are electronic switching devices that switch on or off when a small external voltage is applied.
 SSRs consist of a sensor that responds to a control signal, a solid-state electronic switching device, and a coupling mechanism to enable the control signal to activate the switch.
 It is like an electromechanical relay, but has no moving parts.

 SSRs control load currents with solid-state switches like SCRs (silicon-controlled rectifiers) or power transistors.
 Transistors are current amplifiers where a small current switches a DC circuit on or off.
 SCRs, or a combination of SCRs called Triacs, are widely used for AC switching

 Input signals enter the device through isolation mechanisms like transformers, reed relays, or optoisolators.
-Typical SSR applications are those with rapid on/off cycling, which would wear out moving parts in electromechanical types.
+SSR applications have rapid on/off cycling, which would wear out moving parts in electromechanical types.

 Content on this page was created using excerpts from the Power Transmission Handbook (5th Edition), which is written and sold by the Power Transmission Distributor’s Association (PTDA).

 You must be logged in to post a comment.